b-insh/Get-Ripe/README.md

 In my animation loop I update the position of the entire particle group as well as the spawning and death of the particles themselves according to the parameters I gave it on construction.

 A problem that I had initially was updating the position of the particle system if the watering can was being dragged and dropped while the particles were turned on.
 I had originally set the particle system's position to correspond to the watering can's mesh, or blueprint, but quickly learned that the blueprint stays in the same place permanently while the actual object moves around the scene.
-I had to look back into my raycaster at the object is was intersecting with on drag and drop and set the particle system's position to that instead.
+I had to look back into my raycaster at the object it was intersecting with on drag and drop and set the particle system's position equal to those values instead.
+Now it follows the watering can around the scene like a charm!

 ```javascript
 let delta = clock.getDelta() * spawnerOptions.timeScale;